joshbrunty/joshbrunty.github.io/_posts/2020-12-11-reporting.md

 *On today's date, Detective Marco Marshall contacted the Digital Forensics Laboratory in regards to extracting data from an Android device that had been recovered from a crime scene.
 Detective Marshall is requesting a forensic examination to see what information by the suspect(s) may have been deleted and is requesting a full forensic examination and report for possible criminal charges.*

 ### Evidence
 This should be a table or listing of evidence containing the descriptive details of the physical evidence items submitted (hard drives, mobile devices, etc).
 A good evidence listing will include make, model, serial numbers, description, condition, hash values, custodian information, etc.

 `EXAMPLE:`{:.success} ![Image](/images/reporting/PhysicalEvidenceExample.jpg)

+### Objectives
+this section outlines spcifically what are you being asked to do.
+You will include your hypothesis here.
+IT is especially important to include if you were asked to perform a targeted investigation.
+Also a good idea to include any specific search terms requested.

+### Steps Taken
+This is what you did, what you did it with (including make, model, and version of software, tools, etc.).
+This section is very important, as you must detail your interaction with the digital evidence and the steps taken to preserve and forensically acquire the evidence.
+Any additional steps that you take (e.g. forensically wiping storage/examination media, utlizing bootloaders in mobile acquisition, etc.) should be notated in this section of your report.
+Remember, this section of your report is usually where you as the examiner/analyst came into contact with the digital evidence and thoroughly documenting what you have done is very important to the integrity of the digital evidence and your chain of custody.

+`EXAMPLE:`{:.success}

 Characters of the Base64 alphabet can be grouped into four groups: